A combinatorial solution to M{\oe}glin's parametrization of Arthur packets for p-adic quasisplit $Sp(N)$ and $O(N)$: Reduction operations

 \end{proposition}

-\begin{proof} For simplicity, let $[A_{n}, B_{n}] = [A, B]$ and $\zeta_{n} = \zeta$.
-The necessity of these conditions are clear, so it suffices to show their sufficiency.
-In fact it is enough to prove the proposition by letting $T_{n} = T_{n-1} = 1$ in the first condition.
+\begin{proof} The converse is obvious.
+So we mainly need to show the sufficiency of the above two conditions.
+Let $[A_{n}, B_{n}] = [A, B]$ and $\zeta_{n} = \zeta$.
+It is enough to prove the proposition by taking $T_{n} = T_{n-1} = 1$ in the first condition.
 So let us suppose

 We can take $T$ sufficiently large such that $B_{i} > A_{n} + T$ for $i > n$, and

 Let

 Then